The Joy Project

 What it is

-The Joy Project, an exhibit inspired by the former Sibley’s Department Store in downtown Rochester, brings old-time Christmas to life at the Exhibit Hall at St. Mark’s Episcopal Church, 1 East Main Street, LeRoy.
-There is a huge Christmas village and train display to enjoy as well as “department store windows” with animatronics and accompanying story, an idea that came directly from the Sibley’s Enchanted Tunnel of the 1950s, 60s, and 70s.
-Hand-painted murals of Christmases of yesteryear by local artist Lorie Longhany were funded by a grant from GoArt!
-(Genesee Orleans Regional Arts Council).
+The Joy Project, an exhibit inspired by the former Sibley’s Department Store in downtown Rochester, is open for the second year bringing old-time Christmas to life at the Exhibit Hall at St. Mark’s Episcopal Church, 1 East Main Street, LeRoy.
+A huge Christmas village and train display as well as “department store windows” with animatronics and accompanying story are the feature pieces of this exhibit, but there are also hand-painted murals of Christmases of yesteryear by local artist Lorie Longhany and a one-of-a-kind diorama of The Cinnamon Bear** from an old-time radio show.
+New this year is a Brio train table for the youngest ones to enjoy, a storytime and old-time radio area, a tiered Christmas tree with trains, and a display of Christmas cards through the years.
+The "Christmas Shop" will also be open.

 **A key feature of this exhibit is the one-of-a-kind diorama of the 1937 radio show “The Cinnamon Bear.”
 Constructed by a Chicago-area model builder in the 1980s, it was displayed in a Chicago department store Christmas display, and when it needed a new home, this location was selected.
 An extensive newscast was aired last year on Chicago PBS station WETA about this diorama and the need for a new home. https://www.pbs.org/video/man-created-miniature-maybeland-in-his-portage-park-home-18h/